 Abiotic factors - Types, Examples and Responses

-Edited By Irshad Anwar | Updated on Sep 27, 2024 01:01 PM IST
+Edited By Irshad Anwar | Updated on Oct 21, 2024 09:13 AM IST

 Abiotic factors are the non-living physical and chemical elements of an environment.
 They affect the lives of organisms as well as the functions of an ecosystem.
 Such abiotic factors would include sunlight, temperature, water, air, soil, minerals, and climatic conditions relevant to shaping habitats and behaviours of organisms within an ecosystem.
-Abiotic factors are an important biology topic from the class 12 chapter Organisms and Population.
+Abiotic factors are an important part of biology from the class 12 chapter Organisms and Population.
 This topic is generally asked as part of broader questions related to ecosystems, ecology, and environmental science, contributing approximately 2-3% of the total marks in the NEET exam.

-What Are Abiotic Factors?
+What are Abiotic Factors?

 Abiotic factors refer to non-living components of the environment that directly affect the health of living organisms themselves and, therefore the ecosystem, as a whole.
 These factors create the conditions in which survival, reproduction, and growth are possible in living organisms.

-Examples Of Abiotic Factors
+Examples of Abiotic Factors

 • Light: Because most plants need light for photosynthesis.